weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 The behavior of `llvm::handleAllErrors` is obvious for regular errors: compare the type of the given error to the argument type of each handler top-down and invoke the first match.
 That's great and intuitive behavior, but it's not really what we want in case of `llvm::ErrorList`.

 Without special handling, the above example would invoke the first handler and we had to use another `llvm::handleAllErrors` inside to reach the actual errors.
 Too much code for error handling and most likely no practical use case will require this kind of behavior.
-As `llvm::handleAllErrors` can recognize `llvm::ErrorList`, it does the decomposition for us and dispatches the internal errors' payloads directly.
+As `llvm::handleAllErrors` knows about the `llvm::ErrorList` special-case, it does the decomposition for us and dispatches the internal errors' payloads directly.
 For nested error lists, this results in a depth-first traversal.

+Effect: simple and compact code plus no need to touch the error handling for multiple failures.

 ### Error Type Hierarchies